castle-engine/castle-engine/doc/README_about_index_xml_files.txt

 ------------------------------------------------------------------------------
 Specifically about resource.xml:

-- Defines a creature or an item kind.
+- Defines a creature or an item resource.
 The system is extensible, so it can actually define other 3D resources that are part of the world in your games.